shanicohen33/minMLST/README.md

     The number (int) or percentage (0<float<1) of least important genes to be removed at each iteration.
     The first iteration includes all genes, the second iteration includes all informative genes (importance score > 0), and the subsequent iterations include a reduced subset of genes according to the `reduction` parameter.

+* `linkage_method` (str, default = 'complete'):

+    The the linkage method to compute the distance between clusters in the hierarchical clustering.
+    It can be either 'single', 'complete', 'average', 'weighted', 'centroid', 'median' or 'ward'.

 * `percentiles` (float or 1-D array-like of floats, optional, default = [0.5, 1]):

     The percentile (or percentiles) of distances distribution to be used as a threshold (or thresholds).